stipefrkovic/emissions-data-web-app/README.md

 If the docker-compose is set to seed the database, this command may have to be run twice!

 4. Use the front-end with a Chromium(!) browser at the specified port or the backend directly through the API specification.

+### Troubleshooting

+If the error `exec: "docker-credential-desktop.exe"` is encountered, consult the following [page](https://stackoverflow.com/questions/65896681/exec-docker-credential-desktop-exe-executable-file-not-found-in-path).

+As mentioned before, if the docker-compose is set to seed the database, the docker-compose may need to be run a second time.

 ## Requirements